monitor the temp of your macos using telegraf

 Introduction

-Monitoring your machine's internal temperatures is important for maintaining system health, optimizing performance, and ensuring the longevity of your computer hardware.
-It allows you to take proactive measures to prevent potential damage caused by overheating and helps in diagnosing and addressing cooling-related issues effectively.
+Monitoring your machine's internal temperatures is essential for maintaining system health, optimizing performance, and ensuring the longevity of your computer hardware.
+It allows you to take proactive measures to prevent damage caused by overheating and helps diagnose and address cooling-related issues effectively.

 Getting Started with the Telegraf Agent

-Telegraf is a plugin-driven server agent built on InfluxDB, and is used for collecting and sending metrics/events from databases, systems, processes, devices, and applications.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
-It is compatible with many operating systems, and has many useful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.
+Telegraf is a plugin-driven server agent built on InfluxDB, and it is used to collect and send metrics/events from databases, systems, processes, devices, and applications.
+Telegraf is written in Go, compiles into a single binary with no external dependencies, and requires minimal memory footprint.
+It is compatible with many operating systems and has many helpful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.

 Install Telegraf (MacOS)